 - Turn the compass, not the azimuth ring, until the orienting arrow lines up with the north end (usually red) of the magnetic needle.

 - Follow the direction-of-travel arrow toward your destination.

 - Periodically, recheck your bearing.
 Also, recheck your location on a map.

 Another Direction Finder

 You can use an analog watch—the kind with hands—to find south.
 With the watch on a flat surface, rotate it to point the hour hand at the sun.
 South is the direction halfway between the hour hand and 12.
-(If the watch is set to daylight savings time, south is the direction halfway between the hour hand and 1.)
+(If the watch is set to daylight saving time, south is the direction halfway between the hour hand and 1.)